 - Pregnancy Discrimination Act makes it illegal to discriminate against a woman due to pregnancy or childbirth.
-For example, you can't refuse to hire a pregnant woman because she's pregnant.
+For example, you can't refuse to hire a pregnant woman because of her pregnancy.

 These are the primary Federal requirements in employment discrimination laws.
 Keep these in mind as you hire and discipline employees.
-Your prime focus should always be on performance and not on other issues.
+Your prime focus should always be on performance and not on the personal.